Hindustani phonology: Consonants

 The fricative //ɦ// in Hindustani is typically voiced (as /[ɦ]/), especially when surrounded by vowels, but there is no phonemic difference between this voiced fricative and its voiceless counterpart /[h]/.

 Hindustani also has a phonemic difference between the dental plosives and the so-called retroflex plosives.
-The dental plosives in Hindustani are laminal denti-alveolar as in Spanish, and the tongue-tip must be well in contact with the back of the upper front teeth.
-The retroflex series is not purely retroflex; it actually has an apico-postalveolar (also described as apico-pre-palatal) articulation, and sometimes in words such as ṭūṭā //ʈuːʈaː// (टूटा – 'broken') it even becomes alveolar.
+The dental plosives in Hindustani are laminal denti-alveolar (as in Spanish, Portuguese, etc.), and the tongue-tip must be well in contact with the back of the upper front teeth.
+The retroflex series is not purely retroflex; it actually has an apico-postalveolar (also described as apico-pre-palatal) articulation, and sometimes in words such as ṭūṭā //ʈuːʈaː// (टूटा – 'broken') it even becomes alveolar (especially in Urdu).